Category Archives: Greek Royals

 Prince Christopher and Princess Anastasia with Dowager Queen Olga, on their wedding day. source: Wikipedia

 A year after their marriage, Anastasia’s son married Christopher’s niece Princess Xenia Georgievna of Russia.
 Xenia is perhaps best known for being a major supporter of Anna Anderson – the woman who claimed to be the Grand Duchess Anastasia of Russia.
-Xenia took Anna Anderson into her home and strongly believed that she was actually Anastasia.
+Xenia took Anna Anderson into her home and believed she was actually Anastasia.

 Christopher and Anastasia, c1923. source: Wikipedia